appcircleio/appcircle-docusaurus/docs/workflows/common-workflow-steps/set-environment-variable.md

 The **Set Environment Variable** step enables the setting of environment values for specified keys.
 Although creating environment variables via the [Environment Variables](/environment-variables/) page is typically recommended, this step provides flexibility to modify environment variables directly within the build workflow when necessary.
 ### Prerequisites

-There is no prerequisites step before the **Set Environment Variable** step.
+There are no prerequisites required before using the **Set Environment Variable** step.
 It can be implemented at any point within the workflow as necessary.

 :::danger